urbanityllc/axthe/docs/setup.md

 ```
 caddy start
 ```

+### And last:
+- Download http://github.com/axthe/axthe/releases (or http://github.com/axthe/axthe and click Code/Download ZIP)

+Lets start the second app first.
+The Caddyfile should point direct to CORS/www and if you run.sh in the CORS you should be able to develop locally.
-The DNS subdomains should point to caddy subdomains!
-Amd Caddyfile should point direct to CORS/www and for SSR app should use a proxy setting, as per examples in Caddyfile.
+For SSR app should use a proxy setting, as per examples in Caddyfile, and you can go to SSRapp folder.
+In my1SSRapp folder rename file envEx to ```.env```.
+Running ```d.sh``` should start your SSR app :-).

+The DNS subdomains should point to Caddyfile subdomains/ports.

 ### Optional as needed
 ufw status
 killall node
 ps aux | grep node

 ```
-cd myApp
-./d.sh

 ```